 I'm a designer

 I am a freelance designer and developer.
-My main focus is the digital world – web sites, mobile apps and games, but I am super excited to work on anything motorsport related (like the stuff you can find in the Shop page).
+My main focus is the digital world – websites, mobile apps and games, but I am super excited to work on anything motorsport related (like the stuff you can find on the Shop page).

 Got something in mind that we can work on together?
 Do not hesitate to contact me.